Welcome to Canoe in Finland!

 WildCanoe Base Camp at the Lotjasaari Port in Anttola

-The Saimaa routes start from Lotjasaari, Anttola (the address is Lotjasaari Port, FIN-52100 Mikkeli).
+The Base Camp is in Anttola and all the Lake Saimaa routes start from there.
+The address is Lotjasaarentie 5, FIN-52100 Mikkeli).
 In the center of Anttola there are some basic services available like pharmacy, bank, ATM, gas station, sport shop, two supermarkets, bakery, restaurant, cafe, and pub.

 Our Favourite Canoeing Routes